 And yes, you can definitely stack these two tactics to get the personal finance gold star of buying a cheaper car, less frequently, but the point is you don’t actually have to.
 Both of these techniques on their own can deliver powerful savings over your lifetime.

 By getting your investment fees at or under 1%, you’re already ahead of the game on the scale of Canadian investors, since many traditional mutual funds charge over 2% in management fees.
 Luckily, there are plenty of easy ways to do that these days—yes, even if you’re a beginner.

-There are roboadvisors like Wealthsimple*, where I stash most of my retirement savings, which charges a 0.5% management fee on investments under $100,000 (and you can get your first $10,000 managed free for a year by signing up through this link).
+There are roboadvisors like Wealthsimple*, where I stash most of my retirement savings, which charges a 0.5% management fee on investments under $100,000 (and you can get a $50 bonus when you invest your first $500 if you sign up through this link).
 There are similar options available at big banks these days too, with both RBC InvestEase and BMO SmartFolio offering options that will build you a full portfolio for well under 1%.
 Plu, for those banking with Tangerine* like me, they’ve had a simple, easy-to-access investment fund available for 1.07% for a long time.

 Oh and why should you invest in the first place?
 Well, as a quick example, let’s say you save $500 a month for retirement for 35 years.
 If you stashed your money in a plain old bank account, you’d end up with $210,000.
 If instead you invested that money every month, and earned 5% after fees and inflation, you’d end your 35 year investing career with $568,046.21 instead.

 And since you kept your fees at least a percentage point lower over that time, you’re $111,180.74 ahead of the game—with a one-percentage-point increase in fees, you’d have only ended up with $456,865.47.
 And that’s how investing, combined with learning about lower-fee options, can save you a ton of money.